statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (c) preferences in force exclusively between the United States of America and the Republic of Cuba;

 (d) preferences in force exclusively between neighbouring countries listed in Annexes E and F.
-3. The provisions of paragraph 1 shall not apply to preferences between the countries formerly a part of the Ottoman Empire and detached from it on July 24, 1923, provided such preferences are approved under sub-paragraph 5 (a) of Article XXV , which shall be applied in this respect in the light of paragraph 1 of Article XXIX. <sup> 1)  [Red: Als gevolg van de wijziging van artikel XXV van de Algemene Overeenkomst, voorzien in het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel, dient te worden gelezen: „under paragraph 5 of Article XXV”.]  </sup>
+3. The provisions of paragraph 1 shall not apply to preferences between the countries formerly a part of the Ottoman Empire and detached from it on July 24, 1923, provided such preferences are approved under sub-paragraph 5 (a) of Article XXV<sup> 1)  [Red: Als gevolg van de wijziging van artikel XXV van de Algemene Overeenkomst, voorzien in het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel, dient te worden gelezen: „under paragraph 5 of Article XXV”.] </sup>, which shall be applied in this respect in the light of paragraph 1 of Article XXIX.
 4. The margin of preference on any product in respect of which a preference is permitted under paragraph 2 of this Article but is not specifically set forth as a maximum margin of preference in the appropriate Schedule annexed to this Agreement shall not exceed:

 (a) in respect of duties or charges on any product described in such Schedule, the difference between the most-favoured-nation and preferential rates provided for therein; if no preferential rate is provided for, the preferential rate shall for the purposes of this paragraph be taken to be that in force on April 10, 1947, and, if no most-favoured-nation rate is provided for, the margin shall not exceed the difference between the most-favoured-nation and preferential rates existing on April 10, 1947;

 (b) in respect of duties or charges on any product not described in the appropriate Schedule, the difference between the most-favoured-nation and preferential rates existing on April 10, 1947.
 In the case of the contracting parties named in Annex G, the date of April 10, 1947, referred to in sub-paragraph (a) and (b) of this paragraph shall be replaced by the respective dates set forth in that Annex.

 ### Article  II

-####Schedules of Concessions
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Schedules of Concessions

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1.
 (a) Each contracting party shall accord to the commerce of the other contracting parties treatment no less favourable than that provided for in the appropriate Part of the appropriate Schedule annexed to this Agreement.